A trip to Nicaragua, step 1: border crossing from Costa Rica:

-Emigrating in Costa Rica is a piece of cake, once you have the exit tax paid, and filled in the exit form (oops, I go back to the end of the line after I fill in my form).
+Emigrating to Costa Rica is a piece of cake once you have the exit tax paid and filled in the exit form (oops, I go back to the end of the line after filling in my form).
 Stamp in the passport, and we’re on our way to the next stop.

 The restrooms in this no man’s land are known to be clean, so if you’re on your way to the border, and expect a wait there, here’s a tip: go here ;-)

-A sort of rickshaw bikes operates in no man’s land, offering transport from one to the other border.
-The drivers offered the ride at $1 to $3 but we decided to walk the 500 meter.
-Just before leaving Costa Rica, the last Costa Rican policeman on this journey checks the stamp and waves you out.
+A sort of rickshaw bike operates in no man’s land, offering transport from one to the other border.
+The drivers offered the ride at $1 to $3, but we decided to walk the 500 meters.
+Before leaving Costa Rica, the last Costa Rican policeman on this journey checks the stamp and waves you out.
 Before entering the customs zone of Nicaragua, a Nicaraguan officer had another look at the passport.
 And then, for the first time in many weeks, I see military uniforms again.
-Kind of a shock, coming from Costa Rica where the army is a thing of the past (since 1948.)
+Kind of a shock, coming from Costa Rica, where the army is a thing of the past (since 1948.)

 The first stop at this side of the border is NOT the Nicaraguan border patrol as you would expect, but an office of the city that hosts this no man’s land at the border between Nicaragua and Costa Rica.
 They charge a $1 city tax for using the area between the two countries…

-And so I finally reached the immigration officer in Nicaragua.
+And so, I finally reached the immigration officer in Nicaragua.
 Well-trained officers in the art of not smiling at all take your passport.
-Don’t try to swap passports between the borders of Costa Rica and Nicaragua: the officers searched for my stamp exiting showing the exit of Costa Rica, and when that wasn’t in the passport, they insisted on making me immigrate on the passport I exited Costa Rica on. having multiple passports on the trajectory between Nicaragua and Costa Rica includes planning ahead on what passport to use when entering Nicaragua.
+Don’t try to swap passports between Costa Rica and Nicaragua borders: the officers searched for my stamp exiting showing the exit of Costa Rica, and when that wasn’t in the passport, they insisted on making me immigrate the passport I exited Costa Rica on.
+Having multiple passports on the trajectory between Nicaragua and Costa Rica includes planning what passport to use when entering Nicaragua.

 So we made it out of the checkpoint after showing our passports once more.
-Our new best friend who followed us all the way trough the process introduced us to his friend with a taxi.
+Our new best friend, who followed us through the process, introduced us to his friend with a taxi.
 It took walking away to lower the price to $20 to get from the border to San Juan.
 And our new best friend tried, in the end, to get the commission from us (no-go, of course)

 And so, about an hour after we arrived at this side of the border, we were on our way to San Juan del Sur.
-Welcome in Nicaragua!
+Welcome to Nicaragua!